eleda77/eleda77.github.io/docs/vocab_list.md

 **quiff** - a piece of hair, especially on a man, brushed upward and backward from the forehead (you'd look like an idiot with it)

+**quincunx** - an arrangement of five objects with four at the corners of a square or rectangle and the fifth at its center, used for the five on dice or playing cards, and in planting tree

 **quirt** - a short-handled riding whip with a braided leather lash

+**quisling** - a traitor who collaborates with an enemy force occupying their country

 ### R {#header-title-18}